 Applications for relief from forfeiture

-Where the forfeiture can be justified, we may be able to assist you with an application for relief.
+If a landlord has validly exercised its right to forfeit, a tenant may be able to make an application for relief from forfeiture.
 If successful, this will restore the lease to operation as though forfeiture had never taken place.

 The law surrounding relief from forfeiture is complicated.
 There are many factors which will go into a decision on whether to grant relief.
 Additionally, the circumstances in which the right to forfeit was exercised will have a bearing on the rights of relief you may have.